beaveronpole/wav2mp3/README.md

 1. start cygwin terminal
 2. choose a place where you want to install binaries `OUR_SETTED_PATH` (ex. `OUR_SETTED_PATH="e:/build_lame"`)
 3. go to the lame folder
-4. in a lame sources folder start  `configure --prefix=OUR_SETTED_PATH` script to produce make file
+4. in the lame sources folder start  `configure --prefix=OUR_SETTED_PATH` script to produce make file
 5. then run `make` command here
 6. and run `make install` to put files to OUR_SETTED_PATH